 Fortunately, countless Amazon sellers have achieved success on their own, with the help of excellent educational content available online — and a lot of it is free.
 On Jungle Scout’s Free Resources page, for example, you can find a wealth of quality content such as blog articles, reports, and videos; and more robust work such as our complete, in-depth guide on How to Sell on Amazon for Beginners in 2022.
 Once you’ve gained traction and can set aside the budget to continue your seller education, you can level up and take courses, hire a coach, and attend industry events.

 Here are other valuable resources from Jungle Scout:

 - How to Find the Best Amazon FBA Coach for 2022

 What does it take to sell on Amazon?

 You know how much money you can potentially make, but how much does it cost to start your Amazon business?
 Not only will it require an upfront monetary investment but also an investment of your time.

 One of the biggest questions asked here at Jungle Scout is, “How much money should I start with?”
-While most sellers (58%) started their Amazon business with around $5,000, 28% started with less than $1,000, and 18% started with just $500!
+While most sellers (69%) started their Amazon business with around $5,000, 32% started with less than $1,000, and 16% started with under $500!

 If you plan to launch your own private label brand, yes, you will need to start with more money.
 But if you want to start earning money as soon as possible, retail arbitrage or wholesale are great options for smaller budgets.